Therapeutic Coach + Wellbeing Strategist

 If you're not sure which one is the best fit for you, please reach out and I'd be happy to help!

 Disclaimer: Although I hold a current license as a clinical counselor, the services outlined on this website are coaching, not clinical counseling/psychotherapy.
-Clinical counseling/psychotherapy involves providing a diagnosis and treatment for clinical conditions, such as depression and anxiety, and I no longer provide that service.
+Clinical counseling/psychotherapy involves providing a diagnosis and treatment for clinical conditions, such as depression and anxiety, and I don't provide that service in my coaching programs.
 I do, however, consider my coaching services to be psychology-informed, because I bring in my knowledge and experience as a therapist to my coaching work, and teach skills and strategies that are part of counseling-based approaches.
 But it's important to note that my coaching services are not to be considered a replacement for clinical counseling/psychotherapy.